Home » Articles » Out and About » A relaxing family day out at Shingle Splitters Point & playground!

 A relaxing family day out at Shingle Splitters Point & playground!

-Tucked away in the suburb of Balcolyn, on the western side of Lake Mac, is the most gorgeous parkland.
+Tucked away in the suburb of Balcolyn, on the western side of Lake Mac, is a gorgeous parkland.
 At Shingle Splitters Point Lake Macquarie, your family can relax, and enjoy a little slice of paradise.
-The point itself offers an almost 360-degree view around Bonnells Bay and the surrounding lake.
+The point offers an almost 360-degree view of Bonnells Bay and the surrounding lake.
 Occupying 3 very different vantage points and parking areas, choosing where to lay your picnic rug will be the hardest decision you’ll have to make.

 Shingle Splitters Point was named after a local family who lived at the point.
 They made shingle roof tiles from the casuarina trees that grew here many moons ago.